What Spread Means in Forex Trading?

 XM Egypt Exclusive 100% Deposit Bonus June 2023

 XM Egypt Exclusive Deposit Bonus...
-Double your next deposit nbsp in June...
+Double your next deposit in June Give...

 Win a Trip to Mecca or up to $2,000 in Cash!